How can I submit my manuscript to Thomas Nelson or Zondervan to be published?

 Authors who feel the traditional path to publishing best meets their needs should consider developing a book proposal and finding a literary agent they believe can best represent their work and leverage their platform.
 Literary agents act as a mediator between an author and a publisher.

-HarperCollins Christian Publishing operates two self-publishing imprints, in alliance with third-party providers, WestBow Press with Author Solutions Inc. and Elm Hill with Accurance.
+HarperCollins Christian Publishing operates a self-publishing imprint, WestBow Press, in alliance with Author Solutions, LLC, a third-party provider..
 See below for more information on how to self-publish your book.

 Does HarperCollins Christian Publishing offer any resources to help authors?